-The site has a total land area of approximately 3.6 hectares.
-It has a frontage along the northern boundaries to Old Northern Road measuring approximately 130m.
+The site has a total land area of approximately 11.64 hectares.
+The site has two road frontages; along the northern boundary to Franlee Road measuring approximately 385m; and along the western boundary to Old Northern Road measuring approximately 178m.